 These two sides of human deeds have been beautifully described through allegories and symbols in the hadith of the mi'raj (The Prophet's Journey to the Heavens).
-When the Prophet reached the Seventh Heaven), he saw four rivers: two flowing inward and two flowing outward.
+When the Prophet reached Sidrah al-Muntaha (the lote tree at the end of the Seventh Heaven), he saw four rivers: two flowing inward and two flowing outward.
 It was explained to him by the angel Gabriel that the two inward-flowing were rivers of Paradise, and the outward-flowing were the Nile and the Euphrates.